BCom Disinvestment in India Notes Study Material

 (ii) To improve public finances.

-(iii) To encourage wider share of ownership.
+(iii) To encourage a wider share of ownership.

 (iv) To introduce, competition and market discipline.

-(v) To depoliticise essential services.
+(v) To depoliticize essential services.

 (vi) To help public enterprises upgrade their technology to become competitive.

-(vii) To rationalise and retain their workforce.
+(vii) To rationalize and retain their workforce.

 (viii) To build competence and strengthen their R&D.